PhD, Harvard University, 2010

-Dr. Andrew Baron is an Associate Professor in the Department of Psychology at the University of British Columbia.
+Dr. Andrew Baron is a Professor in the Department of Psychology at the University of British Columbia.
 Baron is the founder and director of the Living Lab at Science World and the Social Cognitive Development Lab.

 Dr. Baron is also part of the Early Development Research Group, a consortium of six research centers interested in the development of language, learning, and social understanding in infants and children.